echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/riboflavin.md

 # Vitamin B2 (Riboflavin)
-Riboflavin is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body.
+Riboflavin is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body through urine or perspiration.

 ## Primary goals
 - __Antioxidant protection__;